 We found the backpackers easily, and slept pretty quickly because we had to catch our flight to Tawau the very next morning.
 The room we stayed in was pretty basic – 4 bunk beds, ceiling fans and unfortunately, no windows or linen, but it was very cheap (like, SGD$4 each when we booked through hostelworld.com) and we really just needed a bed for the night.

 Next morning we headed back to the airport to catch our Air Asia flight to Tawau.
 Tawau is the nearest airport to Semporna, which was our base for diving Sipadan and the other islands.
 Another option would be taking a bus from KK, but an 8-hour bus ride vs a 50min plane hop?
-It was a no-brainer for us, even though it meant we had to wait 12 hours before we could consider diving.
+It was a no-brainer for us, even though it meant we had to wait at least 12 hours before we could consider diving.

 Other options of getting to Tawau from Singapore include taking a direct flight from JB or KL.
 Perhaps it might have saved us a day/night but we’d already booked our tickets…

 We took a cab from Tawau airport to Semporna (also a coupon system, 95RM, I like not getting ripped off by cab drivers), it took about an hour or so before we reached our destination.

 We stayed at Sipadan Inn, a pretty nice place which was right next to the dive center we signed up with, so that was convenient.
 Aircon room with attached toilet, some cable TV even, and computers in the lobby, it wasn’t very big but it was quite decent for us.
 We balked at the extra 21RM per night for the mattress we needed (there were 3 of us), so we decided to save the money and just share the 2 beds and we were quite comfortable really.